Chapter 2 : Hey There, Delilah

 “Well, I’m just kind of worried about our relationship.
 I mean, I read this letter and I can’t understand what Granddad was talking about.
 I've never felt that way about anyone!”

 “Of course not!” he exclaims.
 I look at him quizzically, and he continues.
 “You've never been in love.”
 At this, I flinch.
 I've never been in love?
 He didn't even know the half of it, mostly because I've never told him.
-I don’t know if he can even help me in this situation, seeing as he has loved Mum since his sixth year or something along those lines… well, I guess we are kind of in the same boat here.
+I don’t know if he can even help me in this situation, seeing as he’s loved Mum since his sixth year or something along those lines… well, I guess we are kind of in the same boat here.
 I started loving Julia in sixth year.

 “Dad, I love Julia.”
 Now I said it, but even I can hear the doubt in my voice that is there for the first time and from the look on his face, I know that Dad didn't miss it, either.